 - b) One of the topics of the course will be looking at several ISA's. - (1)We will spend quite a bit of time on the ISA of the MIPS CPU.
-The MIPS ISA is a real commercial ISA - currently used in embedded systems such as TIVO and Cisco routers .
+The MIPS ISA is a real commercial ISA currently used in embedded systems such as TIVO and Cisco routers .
 However, MIPS is still fairly simple to understand both at the architecture and organization level, and is therefore often used in courses like this, because among ISA's that are widely used in commercial systems, it is by far the easiest to understand.
-It is also discussed extensively in our text. - (2)We will also look briefly at several other ISA's. - 2.
-Computer organization is concerned with how an architecture can be REALIZED: the logical arrangement of various component parts to produce an overall system to accomplish certain design goals. - a) The technology used to build the system components. - b) The component parts themselves c) Their interconnection d) Strategies for improving performance.
+It is also discussed extensively in our text.

+(2)We will also look briefly at several other ISA's.

+- 2. Computer organization is concerned with how an architecture can be REALIZED: the logical arrangement of various component parts to produce an overall system to accomplish certain design goals.

+- a) The technology used to build the system components.

+- b) The component parts themselves

+- c) Their interconnection

+- d) Strategies for improving performance.

 - 3. Note that a given architecture may be realized by many different organizations.
 For example, the IA32 architecture has been realized (with some variations) by chips from the 80386 through numerous Pentium variants.
 The Power PC ISA has gone through several generations most recently known as G3 and G4 (with G5 representing a major change, though still backwards compatible).
 In either case, a program that ran on the first implementation of the ISA (in the 1990's) could still run on a system based on the same ISA purchased today. - 4.
 Computer architectures tend to be rather stable. - a) E.g. IBM's basic mainframe architecture (which is still being manufactured) dates back to the mid 1960's!
 The IA32 architecture has its roots in an architecture developed in the late 1970's, with a major revision in the mid 1980's and minor revisions since then. - b) A major factor in the stability of architecture is the need to be able to continue to use existing software.
 Potential changes to an architecture have to be weighed carefully in terms of their impact on existing software, and adoption of an altogether new architecture comes at a hugh software development cost - which is why you are still using architectures that are older than you are! - 5.
 On the other hand, computer organization tends to evolve quickly with changes in technology each new model of a given system will typically have different organizational features from its predecessors (though some aspects will be common, too.)
-The driving factor here is performance; and it is common for one or more new implementations of a popular architecture to be developed each year.

-- B. A fair question to ask at this point is "why should I need to learn about computer architecture and organization, given that I'm not planning to be a computer hardware designer, and that higher level language compilers insulate the software I write from the details of the hardware on which it is running?" - 1.
-An understanding of computer architecture is important for a number of reasons: - a) Although modern compilers hide the underlying hardware architecture from the higher-level-language programmer, it is still useful to have some sense of what is going on "under the hood"
+The driving factor here is performance; and it is common for one or more new implementations of a popular architecture to be developed each year. - B. A fair question to ask at this point is "why should I need to learn about computer architecture and organization, given that I'm not planning to be a computer hardware designer, and that higher level language compilers insulate the software I write from the details of the hardware on which it is running?"